 Diversity & Risk: Gender & Sexuality

-This webinar on Diversity Issues in Violence Risk Assessments: Gender and Sexuality is presented by Caroline Logan, DPhil.
+This on-demand professional training program on Diversity Issues in Violence Risk Assessments: Gender and Sexuality is presented by Caroline Logan, DPhil, in partnership with Protect International Risk and Safety Services.

-In recent years, there has been a call for gender-responsive policies, procedures, and services for assessing and managing risk for violence among women.
+In recent years, there has been a call for gender-responsive policies, procedures, and services to assess and manage violence risk among women.
 In general, women are less likely to commit violence than men and may commit violence for different reasons than men.
 These observations, coupled with the so-called distinction between gender-neutral and gender-responsive risk factors, inspired the development of gender-responsive assessment tools.
 Questions also have arisen regarding the generalizability of risk assessment procedures for use with non-heterosexual individuals.
-This webinar provides an overview of the research underlying gender-responsive risk factors, such as trauma history, and discuss ways in which the nature, manifestation, and relevance of key risk and protective factors may differ between genders.
-Illustrations regarding how to incorporate assessment and management issues relevant to violence risk as a function of gender and sexuality are discussed, with a focus on risk formulation and scenario planning.
+This program provides an overview of the research underlying gender-responsive risk factors, such as trauma history.
+It discusses how the nature, manifestation, and relevance of key risk and protective factors may differ between genders.
+Finally, illustrations regarding how to incorporate assessment and management issues relevant to violence risk as a function of gender and sexuality are discussed, with a focus on risk formulation and scenario planning.

 Describe the prevalence rates of various forms of violence perpetrated by individuals with differing sexualities, gender expressions and gender identities